-'''

-Mrs B M Hill (1949-1961>)

-'''

-Peter Glynne Thomas (21st April 1952-1989)

-Early Life and Education

-Peter was born in Liverpool, Lancashire and attended Ellesmere College.

-Career

-Peter came from a top management post in industry.

-TWENTY YEARS HEADMASTER OF A GIRLS' SCHO

-PETER GLYNNE when I MR THOMAS, headmaster and opportunity to take it principle of Queen's Park over.
-I had always been School, Oswestry, cele- interested in administraschools.
-Nowadays they are

-top management post in shire connections as an old industry, where one of his chief responsibilities was training, to take control of founded in 1820, now has the school on April 21, a total of 134 pupils, 78 of time in the following boarders.
-It is steadily came into it as I had bed expanding.
-During the stand of the steadily helping family friends the administration with
+Mrs B M Hill (1949-1961>) Peter Glynne Thomas (21st April 1952-1989) Early Life and Education Peter was born in Liverpool, Lancashire and attended Ellesmere College.
+Career Peter came from a top management post in industry.
+TWENTY YEARS HEADMASTER OF A GIRLS' SCHO PETER GLYNNE when I schools.
+Nowadays they are top management post in shire connections as an old industry, where one of his chief responsibilities was training, to take control of founded in 1820, now has the school on April 21, a total of 134 pupils, 78 of time in the following boarders.
+It is steadily came into it as I had helping family friends administration was given THOMAS, headmaster and opportunity to take it principle of Queen's Park over.
+I had always been School, Oswestry, cele-interested in administrabrates his 20th anniversary tion and organisation and this term.
+He said: "I with the backing of a first-suppose at the start I class senior mistress, Mrs must have been one of the Mather, and teaching staff first headmasters of girls' I feel the school has made schools Nowadays that are considerable progress."

-Mrs Diana Baur (1989-1998)

-was given the brates his 20th anniversary tion and organisation and this term.
-He said: "I with the backing of a first-suppose at the start I class senior mistress, Mrs must have been one of the Mather, and teaching staff first headmasters of girls' I feel the school has made considerable progress."
 Mr Thomas, a Liverpudlian by Mr Thomas came from a birth, had already Shrop boy of Ellesmere College.

-Queen's Park School, convert a former small flat for residential domestic staff in the classroom block into an administration block, with headstudy, master's senior mistress' room and school office.
+Queen's Park School, convert a former small flat for residential domestic staff in the classroom block into an administration block, with headstudy, master's mistress' room and school office.
 His present study on the ground floor of the block residential will commonroombecome 2 the cum-classroom for girls.
 Mr Thomas commented: These days we find domestic staff prefer to live at home, even if they have to turn out in time to be here for breakfast, so this small flat will make a very useful self-contained unit for admin-istration purposes.
 It will offer a greater measure of privacy without cutting us off from the school.

-BCA 17th May 1972 p4/6

-100

-Source: BCA 3rd March 1948 p4, 7, p8, BCA 24th March 1948 p4, p7, p8, BCA 15th February 1961, See Queen's Park School Article on our website - Research Resources No.11 page 22 BCA 3rd August 1963 p14 - See Queen's Park School Article on our website - Research Resources No.11 page 24 BCA 17th May 1972 p4/6, June 1998 Kellys Directory 1900, 1917, 1937 Bessie Montgomery Griffiths - Teachers' Registration Council 1919 Ruth Mabel Norman - Teachers' Registration Council 1936

-Compiled by Anne Harrison May 2018 Revised August 2018 May 2018

-Selattyn School Selattyn Oswestry

-Source: A History of Selattyn & the Parish Church of St. Mary the Virgin - Betty Shaw (FT64)

-The Hanmer Morris Charity and Selattyn School.
+BCA 17th May 1972 p4/6 Source: BCA 3rd March 1948 p4, 7, p8, BCA 24th March 1948 p4, p7, p8, BCA 15th February 1961, See Queen's Park School Article on our website - Research Resources No.11 page 22 BCA 3rd August 1963 p14 - See Queen's Park School Article on our website - Research Resources No.11 page 24 BCA 17th May 1972 p4/6, June 1998 Kellys Directory 1900, 1917, 1937 Bessie Montgomery Griffiths - Teachers' Registration Council 1919 Ruth Mabel Norman - Teachers' Registration Council 1936 Compiled by Anne Harrison May 2018 Revised August 2018 May 2018 Selattyn School Selattyn Oswestry Source: A History of Selattyn & the Parish Church of St. Mary the Virgin - Betty Shaw (FT64) The Hanmer Morris Charity and Selattyn School.
 There is no record of the first Schoolmaster, nor is it known of any instructions before Charles Morris' bequest.
-The earliest mentions are -

-Headteachers

-John Ellis (5th May 1740-December 1747)

-Career

-As well as the Schoolmaster, John was also the Clerk to the Parish Church.

-Personal Life

-John died in 1747 in Selattyn and was buried there on 20th December 1747.

-Rev Humphrey Humphreys (<3rd April 1749-April 1749)

-Career

-Humphrey taught 16 poor children for £8 a year more or less.

-Personal Life

-Humphrey died in April 1749 in Selattyn of smallpox and was buried there on 30th April 1749.

-Charles Thomas (<1753>)
+The earliest mentions are - Headteachers John Ellis (5th May 1740-December 1747) Career As well as the Schoolmaster, John was also the Clerk to the Parish Church.
+Personal Life John died in 1747 in Selattyn and was buried there on 20th December 1747.
+Rev Humphrey Humphreys (<3rd April 1749-April 1749) Career Humphrey taught 16 poor children for £8 a year more or less.
+Personal Life Humphrey died in April 1749 in Selattyn of smallpox and was buried there on 30th April 1749.
+Charles Thomas (<1753>) Career Charles received £1 5s 0d a quarter.

-Career

-Charles received £1 5s 0d a quarter.